-Ada 95 defines a number of specialized needs annexes, which are not required in all implementations.
-However, as described in this chapter, GNAT implements all of these special needs annexes:
+Ada 95 and Ada 2005 define a number of Specialized Needs Annexes, which are not required in all implementations.
+However, as described in this chapter, GNAT implements all of these annexes:

-'''

 Systems Programming (Annex C)

 The Systems Programming Annex is fully implemented.

 Real-Time Systems (Annex D)

 The Real-Time Systems Annex is fully implemented.

 Distributed Systems (Annex E)

 Stub generation is fully implemented in the GNAT compiler.
 In addition, a complete compatible PCS is available as part of the GLADE system, a separate product.
 When the two products are used in conjunction, this annex is fully implemented.

 Information Systems (Annex F)

-'''